turbopape/scheje/README.md

 use Clojure macros.
 Using lists evaluation, it is possible to use scheje as a library on top of ClojureScript as well.
 ## Usage
+You can play with scheje on-line with the [Web REPL](http://turbopape.github.io/scheje/).

 The main interpretation function is *form-eval* in the *interpreter* name-space.